 It’s important to note a patient injured by a doctor’s medical malpractice does not have an unlimited amount of time in which to file a medical malpractice lawsuit.
 Pennsylvania, like most states, has a statute of limitations which defines how long a patient has to initiate an action against a doctor, hospital or any healthcare professional.

-A medical malpractice statute of limitations is simply the amount of time you have to file a lawsuit if you have been harmed by a medical professional.
+The statute of limitations in medical malpractice refers to the amount of time you have to file a lawsuit if you have been harmed by a medical professional.
+Think of it like a clock or timer that begins at the time of your injury or the discovery of your injury and runs out after a certain amount of time.
 It is essential to file your lawsuit before the statute of limitations expires.
 Otherwise, your suit could be thrown out of court.
 In Pennsylvania, the statute of limitations is two years from the date the alleged malpractice occurred.

 Pennsylvania’s statute of limitations has several important exceptions, as well as statutory rules that standardize the way a medical malpractice lawsuit needs to be filed.